squid-cache/squid-cache.github.io/Squid-2.6.rst

 List of things we have thought of include in a Squid-2.6 release include

- * addition of IPPROTO_TCP & IPPROTO_UDP usage
+ * addition of IPPROTO_TCP & IPPROTO_UDP usage - OK
  * Cygwin full support
-  * --enable-default-hostsfile configure option
+  * --enable-default-hostsfile configure option - OK
   * Windows service
   * ARP acl
  * negotiate (+ NTLM cleanup)